-6. Mary and Max (2009)
+8. Mary and Max (2009)

 Critics absolutely loved Mary and Max, but it's definitely a niche taste.
-The Australian stop-motion animation is one for the adults rather than the kids, as it explores themes like depression, addiction, neglect, and suicide.
+The Australian stop-motion animation is one for adults rather than kids, as it explores themes like depression, addiction, neglect, and suicide.

 That's not exactly a recipe for laughs!
 But it's these timely subjects—and Adam Elliot's handling of them—that make this such an important film.

 Mary begins the movie as an eight-year-old girl in the 1970s who's bullied at school and neglected by her alcoholic mother.
 Mary's only friend is her pen pal Max, an obese middle-aged man who's prone to panic attacks.

 As we watch Mary grow up, she continues her correspondence with Max, who eventually admits he has Asperger's syndrome.

 Despite its bleak themes and color palette that echo a drizzly noir, Mary and Max is an inspirational story at its core.

 Branching out of mainstream Hollywood, we have My Name Is Khan, a Hindi-language social drama directed by Karan Johar.
 It received high praise, both domestically and overseas, not only for its representation of Islamophobia but autism as well.